+- 462. ADVANCED INORGANIC CHEMISTRY.
+Special topics in inorganic chemistry such as the periodic system, more complex reactions of the elements and co-ordination theory.
 3 credits second semester. - 501.
 ADVANCED ORGANIC CHEMISTRY.
 A review of the more common reactions met with in elementary organic chemistry, and a critical discussion of the electron theory of valence, tautomerism, molecular rearrangements and condensations.
 Lectures, 2 hours per week; laboratory, 6 hours per week.

-3 credits first semester. - 502.
-ADVANCED ORGANIC CHEMISTRY.
+3 credits first semester.

+- 502. ADVANCED ORGANIC CHEMISTRY.
 (Continuation of Chemistry 501).
 A study of carbohydrates, diazo-compounds of the aliphatic and aromatic series, dyes and the alkaloids.
 In the laboratory the student takes up the determination of carbon, hydrogen and nitrogen by combustion.
-Lectures, 2 hours per weeks; laboratory, 6 hours per week.
+Lectures, 2 hours per week; laboratory, 6 hours per week.
 3 credits second semester. - 503.
 THEORETICAL CHEMISTRY.
 A study of the reactions and theory involved in analytical procedure, both qualitative and quantitative.
 Special attention is given to the development and application of the laws of equilibrium and of solutions.
+(Not offered 1932-1933.)

-3 credits first semester. - 504.
-CHEMISTRY OF COLLOIDS.
+- 504. CHEMISTRY OF COLLOIDS.
 A general discussion of the theory of colloidal behavior, and its applications to proteins and other colloidal material of importance in nature and industry.
 Lectures, 2 hours per week; laboratory, 6 hours per week.
 3 credits second semester. - 505.
 ADVANCED PHYSICAL CHEMISTRY.
 A discussion of the laws governing chemical phenomena, from the viewpoint of actual problems.
 The specific subjects considered are thermochemistry, chemical change and electrochemistry.
 Lectures, 1 hour per week; laboratory, 6 hours per week.
+3 credits first semester. - 506.
+THEORY OF SOLUTIONS.
+This course involves a mathematical presentation of the laws of dilute solutions.
+Lectures, discussions, and problems.
+3 credits second semester. - 508.
+ATOMIC STRUCTURES.
+This course involves a mathematical discussion of atomic structures including fundamental electronal concepts, the Bohr atom and elementary wave mechanics.

-3 credits first semester. - 511-512.
+- 511-512.
 PHYSIOLOGICAL CHEMISTRY.
 The chemistry of proteins, carbohydrates, and fats; the physiology of the digestive system, with the study of secretions and of artificial salivary, gastric and pancreatic digestions; examination of blood, bile, and urine; the analysis of foods, particularly milk.
 Lectures, 2 hours per week; laboratory, 6 hours per week.
+3 credits each semester. - 547-548.
+SEMINAR IN CHEMISTRY.
+Required of all graduate students in the department.